 The purpose of this career development article is to challenge career counselors and people seeking career advice, to reassess one of our oldest career development theories, and one which research suggests is still prevalent in our society.

 If you are a client seeking career change advice, you should be able to freely raise issues like this with your career counselor.

 What if a career counselor’s worldview doesn’t support this belief system?

 This is no different from the many other factors to consider when selecting a career counselor to work with.

 It is not too sacred ground to ask a potential career counselor what her worldview is on these issues and whether or not she discusses these issues on a regular basis with other clients.

-The career counseling session should be centered on the client’s needs, the client’s wants and the client’s desires.
+Many career counselors are trained and use the client-centered model of counseling.
+The name of this model is self-explanatory in that the career counseling session should be centered on the client’s needs, the client’s wants and the client’s desires.

-However if a career counselor is unable to, or is not experienced in supporting this worldview, a client should consider somebody else.
+However, if a career counselor is unable to, or is not experienced in supporting this worldview, a client should consider somebody else.